microsoft/ApplicationInsights-SAP-Fiori-Plugin/README.md

 There are multiple ways to deploy the plugin to AS ABAP.
 Learn more [here](documentation/DEPLOYMENT.md)

+> [!Note]
-> **Note** - The provided guidance focuses on AS ABAP but the plugin also applies to the SAP Build Workzone, standard edition (formerly SAP Launchpad service).
+> The provided guidance focuses on AS ABAP but the plugin also applies to the SAP Build Workzone, standard edition (formerly SAP Launchpad service).
 Learn more [here](https://developers.sap.com/tutorials/sapui5-fiori-cf-deploy.html).

 ## How to deal with Cross-Origin Resource Sharing (CORS) errors